clearlinux/swupd-client/docs/swupd.1.rst

         Ignore and continue if custom user content conflicts with upstream provided content.

+    - `-k, --keepcache`

+        Do not delete the swupd state directory content after updating the system.

 ``verify``

     Perform system software installation verification.
 The program will